-Some errors make you say something you don’t want to say and the implication is that you lead your readers to the wrong information; thereby confusing them.
+Some errors make you say something you don’t want to say and the implication is that you lead your readers to the wrong information, thereby confusing them.
 I have seen where the erroneous omission of the word ‘not’ changed the point an author was trying to make in his post.
-Same applies to the wrong use of punctuations; it communicates an entirely different message from what was intended.
+The same applies to the wrong use of punctuations; it communicates an entirely different message from what was intended.
 That’s something you don’t want to do because you may not be able to retract the erroneous article, mail, letter or book once you hit the send or publish button.

 Many writers, business owners, bloggers, authors and preachers publish their beautiful ideas, stories and teachings poorly; but you don’t have to.
-You can have your ideas and stories refined so that it will speak to the target audience effectively and that’s why we are offering you our premium copyediting and proofreading services today.
+You can have your ideas and stories refined so that they will speak to the target audience effectively and that’s why we are offering you our premium copyediting and proofreading services today.
 Get in touch with us to get started.